jamestomasino/labs.tomasino.org/content/post/regex.md

 `\r` - Carriage Return.

-`\xFF` - A hexidecimal character represented by it's code.
+`\xFF` - A hexadecimal character represented by its code.

 `\\` - A backslash.
 You need to escape a backslash in order to test it because a single backslash is reserved for indicating the start of a special character.
 This rule follows for other special regex characters, such as: `.+*?^$[]{}()|/`